madrury/mtg-draftbot/README.md

 This script creates a default weight for each card in each archetype based on the card's color identity and rarity.

-If you would like to edit these default weights,  the  that will convert this format to a dictionary of tuples format that is more convenient for editing:
+You may want to edit these default weights with your own opinions about what cards are good or bad, or to acieve some desirable behaviour from the simulated drafters.
+The nested dictionary format is not particularly useful for editing, so you may want to use the `dicts-to-tuples` dictionary of tuples format that is more convenient for editing:

 ```
-$ python scripts/tuples-to-dicts.py < m20-weights-tuples.json
+$ python scripts/dicts-to-tuples.py < m20-weights.json

 {
     "archetype_names": [